Wintermute0110/plugin.program.AEL.dev/KGDB.md

 /home/user/ROMs/nintendo-snes/Super Mario All-Stars and Super Mario World (Europe).zip
 ```

 You can use the names you wish for the platform names.
-However, it is advised that you use some logic that suits your needs.
+However, it is advised that you use some logic that suits your needs or even better, take the platform names from the official Kodi platform list.

+It is recommended that your ROMs for cartridge-based platforms follow the No-Intro naming convention.
+For optical media-based platforms it is recommended to follow the Redump naming convention.

+## 2.1) Notes for particular platforms

 ## 3) Game database settings